nais/doc/docs/persistence/postgres/how-to/delete-database.md

 !!! danger
     When you delete an Cloud SQL instance, you cannot reuse the name of the deleted instance until one week from the deletion date.

+To remove a database completely without deleting the application:

+1. First, set [cascadingDelete](../../../workloads/application/reference/application-spec.md#gcpsqlinstancescascadingdelete) to `true` in the application spec and deploy it
+2. Remove `sqlInstances` from the application spec and deploy again

+The database and the instance it runs on should now be completely removed after a short while.